wansing/ulist/README.md

 ## TODO

+* docs: mention the postfix transport_maps [interface](http://www.postfix.org/DATABASE_README.html#types) interface instead of letting postfix access the ulist database
+* LDAP authenticator
 * more unit tests
-* opt-in after adding members manually
 * GDPR: require opt-in after n days or member won't get mails any more
 * more sophisticated bounce processing
-* append an unsubscribe link to the content
-* remove unsubscribing via email (it's prone to spoofing and can leak memberships)
 * web UI: list creation permissions per domain
 * remove IP address of sender (or check that removal works)
 * ensure that the sender is not leaked if `HideFrom` is true, e.g. by removing `Delivered-To` headers?
-* ability to block people (maybe keep membership and set `optInExpiry` timestamp to -1)
+* ability to block people (maybe keep membership and set `optInExpiry` timestamp or so to -1)
-* docs: mention the postfix transport_maps [interface](http://www.postfix.org/DATABASE_README.html#types) interface instead of letting postfix access the ulist database
 * maybe issue with Apple Mail: two line breaks after header

 ## Omitted features